gbtami/pychess-variants/static/docs/xiangqi.md

 **Files are numbered 1 to 9, from right to left.**

 **Your opponent's files are also numbered from 1 to 9 from their viewpoint as well.
-Therefore, your cannon in file 2 faces the opponent's chariot in file 8.**
+Therefore, your cannon in file 2 faces the opponent's cannon in file 8.**

 Pieces are described by their file and how they move.
 Either they move forward (+) or backwards (-).
 Again, this is relative to the player.
 Your opponent moving towards you is still + because they are advancing.